Elliptical Paphonotia Shell

 Elliptical Paphonotia Shell, Paphonotia elliptica.
 Shell collected from the beach in the greater Cabo San Lucas area, Baja California Sur, October 2018.
 Size: 2.2 cm (0.9 inches) x 1.8 cm (0.7 inches).

-The Elliptical Paphonotia, Paphonotia elliptica (G.B.
-Sowerby I, 1834), is a member of the Venus Clam of the Veneridae Family.
-The shells are thin and vary in profile from elliptical to a rectangle with rounded corners, with valves that are equal in size and shape (equivalve) and the shell exterior is sculpted with numerous coarse radial ribs, and raised concentric ridges (lamellae).
-The exterior of the shell varies from rose, to tan to white and some have brown markings; the interior is tan to white with brown blotches at both ends.
+Description: Elliptical Paphonotia shells are thin, and vary in outline from elliptical to quadrate.
+Both valves are equal in size and shape (equivalve).
+The shell’s exterior is sculpted with numerous coarse radial ribs, and raised concentric ridges (lamellae).
+The exterior of the shell varies in color from rose, to tan, to white, sometimes with brown maculations.
+The interior is tan to white, with brown blotches at both ends.
 The Elliptical Paphonotia Shells reach a maximum of 4.0 cm (1.6 inches) in length and 3.4 cm (1.3 inches) in height.

-Synonyms include Petricola elliptica, Petricola oblonga, Petricola solida, Petricola solidula, Venerupis fimbriata, Venerupis foliacea, and Venerupis paupercula.
+Synonyms: Petricola elliptica, Petricola oblonga, Petricola solida, Petricola solidula, Venerupis fimbriata, Venerupis foliacea, and Venerupis paupercula.